ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression.md

 ##### Importance of randomization

-`[<lernact-rd>]`We have used `[<cept>]`_randomization_ in fairly inconsequential ways so far, mostly to have somewhat unpredictable behavior of the output on the micro:bit 5 x 5 matrix.
+We have used _randomization_ in fairly inconsequential ways so far, mostly to have somewhat unpredictable behavior of the output on the micro:bit 5 x 5 matrix.
 However, randomization is extremely important in science and engineering.
 Among other things, it allows generating important variation in test and diagnostics programs, achieving nearly-even coverage in probability distribution sampling, and good spreading in hash table storage.
 The full significance of randomization is well beyond the scope of this course.

 ##### Pseudorandom numbers

-The numbers that the `random` functions return are actually `[<cept>]`[_pseudorandom_](https://en.wikipedia.org/wiki/Pseudorandom_number_generator), which means that an algorithm generates them in an extremely long evenly spread-out sequence.
+The numbers that the `random` functions return are actually [_pseudorandom_](https://en.wikipedia.org/wiki/Pseudorandom_number_generator), which means that an algorithm generates them in an extremely long evenly spread-out sequence.
 The number of elements in the whole sequence is so large, that in any specific location along it, there appears to be no relationship between nearby elements.
 Truly random functions are usually only achieved based on [random physical phenomena](https://www.random.org/randomness/).

 ##### Random functions

 In MakeCode, we have access to three randomization functions:
-1. `Math.random()` returns a pseudorandom floating-point (that is, a (possibly `[<cept>]`_truncated_) real number) number between 0 and 1. _Note that the value of 1 is [not included](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random)._
+1. `Math.random()` returns a pseudorandom floating-point (that is, a (possibly _truncated_) real number) number between 0 and 1. _Note that the value of 1 is [not included](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random)._
 2. `Math.randomBoolean()` returns `true` or `false` with the evenness of a pseudorandom generator.
-This is akin to a `[<cept>]`_coin toss_.
-Just like a coin toss, you cannot expect any kind of `[<cept>]`_alternation_ of `true` and `false`.
-They are evenly distributed (that is, there is an approximately even number of `true` and `false` value) only in the `[<cept>]`_limit_ of `[<cept>]`_infinite_ trials.
+This is akin to a _coin toss_.
+Just like a coin toss, you cannot expect any kind of _alternation_ of `true` and `false`.
+They are evenly distributed (that is, there is an approximately even number of `true` and `false` value) only in the _limit_ of _infinite_ trials.
 3. `randint(min, max)` is provided as a convenience function in MakeCode and is not usually part of the canonical JavaScript library.
-It returns `[<cept>]`_signed integers_, that is the values of the numbers it returns are whole numbers, which can be negative, positive, and/or zero.
+It returns _signed integers_, that is the values of the numbers it returns are whole numbers, which can be negative, positive, and/or zero.
 Curiously, the ordering of the arguments is not enforced.
 That is, `randint(0, 4)` is functionally equivalent to `randint(4, 0)`. _Note that both min and max are included in the range from which pseudorandom integers are returned._

 Using these functions, you can write your own randomization routines, to fit your purposes.